rshest/gchq-christmas-puzzle/README.md

 [MiniZinc](http://www.minizinc.org/) solution to the first step of the ["Christmas GCHQ Puzzle"](http://www.telegraph.co.uk/news/uknews/12041894/GCHQ-Christmas-card-question-Do-you-know-the-puzzle-answer.html):

+##### The constraints:

+It is similar to the Sudoku puzzle, with a little bit more complex vertical/horizontal constraints.

+* The first constraints is for the "fixed" cells to be in place
+* The other two (almost identical) groups of horizontal/vertical constraints ensure that:
+..* The provided intervals have 1's all along
+..* Every interval (except of the first one) has a preceding 0 AND the intervals do not overlap ..* The total amount in 1's in every row/column is the same as the sum of the provided intervals' lengths

+##### The puzzle itself:

 ![](img/puzzle.jpg)

 > In this type of grid-shading puzzle, each square is either black or white.